IDCS-NTUT/IDCS/docs/camera_calibration.md

 4. Leave classes unset if their size varies widely or the detector is unreliable for that category.
 Detections whose label is missing from `class_sizes_m` will be skipped by the ranging pipeline.
+5. (Optional) Constrain unlikely box shapes with `class_aspect_ratio_limits`, expressed as the acceptable `height / width` range per class.
+This filters out detections that are heavily skewed, truncated, or otherwise inconsistent with the canonical orientation you measured during calibration.

 ## 3. Field Validation and Bias Adjustment